heymichellemac/heymichellemac-hugo/content/blog/2022/03/netflix-design-skills.md

 ## Consider other mediums

 This exercise doesn't just have to apply to Netflix.
 Consider what other mediums you could take inspiration from: book covers, music artwork, video game box art.
 Any design medium that interests you will work perfectly.

-If you enjoyed this article, please consider sharing it with someone else who might find it useful 🤗

-This article started out as a Twitter thread which you can check out here: [Original Twitter Thread](https://twitter.com/MishaCreatrix/status/1429834068930097154)